Adeseye/PROJECT-3/project3.md

 <code>sudo apt-get install -y nodejs</code>

-Note: The command also installs both node.js and npm, NPM is a package manager for Node like apt for Ubuntu, it is used to install Node modules & packages; also manage dependency conflicts
+Note: The command also installs both nodejs and npm, NPM is a package manager for Node like apt for Ubuntu, it is used to install Node modules & packages; also manage dependency conflicts

 ![alt text](./Images/sudo%20apt%20get.PNG)